 There’s a fair chance you won’t make anything with this.
 The only person that gets rich is the program creator at your expense.
 If you don’t believe us yet, keep reading and find out how this product works.

-The website has no actual product behind the scenes, it's not even a real system.
-This website is merely a bridge page/funnel to get you to enter your e-mail and then acts as a forwarder to other programs.
+The website has no actual product behind the scenes; it’s not even a real system.
+This website is merely a bridge page/funnel to get you to enter your e-mail and act as a forwarder to other programs.
 These other programs could be the ones that Cory is affiliated with.

-You would notice the video on the sales page is very generic - it talks about how you can make a living online but doesn't talk about how.
-The goal is to get you hyped up so you're more likely to sign up for a 'real' system using Cory's affiliate links.
+You will notice the video on the sales page is very generic – it talks about how you can make a living online but doesn’t talk about how.
+The goal is to get you hyped up, so you’re more likely to sign up for a ‘real’ system using Cory’s affiliate links.
 (Also see affiliate marketing).

-Looks like Corey Lewis is only selecting the programs which pay him the highest commissions and he's hardly interested in promoting the ones which are legit and share actual value with you (aka the customers).
-We don't see anything wrong with promoting a biz op but if it's a scam, that's pretty unethical on your part.
+It looks like Corey Lewis is only selecting the programs which pay him the highest commissions and he’s hardly interested in promoting the ones which are legit and share actual value with you (aka the customers).
+We don’t see anything wrong with promoting a biz op, but if it’s a scam, that’s pretty unethical on your part.

-Same goes for our website too, we do promote products at times but we only recommend the ones which we actually use ourselves.
+The same goes for our website too, we do promote products at times, but we only recommend the ones which we actually use ourselves.